About the Course

 Wild camping is offered within Sallerton Wood.
 Facilities provided are a site within the woodland to pitch a small tent, a compost toilet, piped spring water for washing and cooking, and drinking water supplied separately.
 There is a small washroom containing a wash basin and shower, both with hot and cold water.
 For those who do not wish to camp, or require more than the wild camping facilities offered, there are many local accommodation options, and some suggestions are available on request or via our website.

-For enquiries or bookings on any of our courses please contact us via the information at the top of this listing, including the website link button.
+For enquiries or bookings please contact us via the information at the top of this listing, including the website link button.
 Our website has more information about Sallerton Wood and all of our courses, plus a facility for booking online.

 If booking with a CraftCourses voucher for part or all of the course fee, please fill in the contact form above.
 Your voucher code must be provided at the point of booking.